eclipse-apoapsis/ort-server/CONTRIBUTING.md

 The body of the commit message should contain a more detailed description of the change.
 Especially, it should explain **why** the change was made and how it affects the application.

+> The length of each line in the body shall not exceed 75 characters.

 #### Linking GitHub issues

 If a commit is related to a GitHub issue, it should be linked in the commit message footer, for example: